 Yet, we are as dogmatic, asinine and cruel as ever.
 Poverty and ignorance are still rampant in most parts of the world.
 War is still fought in the name of God, religion, peace, freedom of the seas, access to economic and natural resources, and regurgitated ideology as old as time itself.

 A Case for Adoption of Virtual Organization Management

-Think for one minute.
+Think about this for one quick minute.
 Today, this very minute, our freeways are choked up with deadly air pollution every morning as people engage in a daily ritual of getting up and getting dressed for work, and all of them getting on the road at nearly the same time in order to get to a central workplace where they are provided access to the tools they need to do their work.
-This deadly air pollution not only pollutes our environment and our ozone layer but also goes into our lungs and causes all sorts of cancers and diseases.
-After an 8-10 hour day, the same ritual is repeated and the air and our lungs get a second dose of that deadly poison.

-The need for all of our institutions to adopt the virtual organization management discipline - whether they are businesses, governments, educational institutions, public policy sectors etc. - in order to create virtual organizations is paramount.
-Its adoption will not only make this archaic practice and deadly daily ritual of getting on the freeway to go to work totally unnecessary but it will also transform our entire business, political and economic system and the way we think and act and relate with each other.
-It will force us to look at things in ways that were previously unimaginable and spur the sort of "real innovation" that we are capable of and which is within our reach.
+Thus, the need for all of our institutions to adopt the virtual organization management discipline - be they businesses, governments, educational institutions, public policy sectors etc. - in order to create virtual organizations is paramount.
+Its adoption will not only make this archaic practice and deadly daily ritual of getting on the freeway to go to work totally unnecessary, but it will also transform our entire business, political and economic system and the way we think, act and relate with each other.
+It will force us to look at things in ways that are hitherto unimaginable; as well as spur the sort of "real innovation" that we are capable of, and which is within our reach.